StructuralXplorationLab/Libra/README.md

 # Known issues

-- The components that define the rules (_Construct Force Selection Rule_, _Construct Node Placement Rule_ & _Construct Force Indeterminacies Rule_) have **dynamic** number of inputs, which means that the number of input slots varies based on the desired rule ID.
-Although this behavior allows the request of only the crucial parameters it comes with its drawbacks.
-When a .gh file that contains those components is re-opened, some of the input parameters needs to be linked again to the input slots.
+- The _Construct Force Selection Rule_ complonent (and some others) have **dynamic** number of inputs, which means that the number of input slots varies based on the desired rule ID.
+When shifting from force selection rule _Random_ or _ProximityToUserSelectedPoint_ to an other rule, the rule might not be constructed.
+Try to toggle some of the other input parameters and use a label component to make sure _ForseS_ outputs a rule.

+- The _Construct domain_ component does **not** support multiple voids.
+If more than one are provided, only the first one will be considered.

 - In the _Design Space Exploration_ component the population of each generation is clustered to 12 representative designs.
 The clustering is **genotype-based** and therefore the 12 representatives can be misleading, aka "hiding" designs that have different phenotype.
 For extensive design exploration it is highly recommended to browse through the entire population of each generation.

-- The _Construct domain_ component does **not** support multiple voids.
-If more than one are provided, only the first one will be considered.

 # Version history